 The clinic is equipped with computers that have internet and email access.
 Most rooms have work stations for easy access to electronic health records.
 The resident has the opportunity to have a personal email account.

 The resident will receive verbal feedback and quarterly written evaluations from the residency program coordinator.
 The resident will evaluate the residency program and the residency program coordinator at mid-year and at the end of the year.

-The clinic shares space with a speech therapy clinic and time can be made to observe and interact with co-treatment of patients.
+The clinic is our main place of experience but the resident is able to observe at several local rehabilitation and children's therapy units to observe and interact with co-treatment of patients.
 The patient base is primarily based in the area of pediatrics, strabismus, and amblyopia, learning related vision problems and acquired brain injuries.
 The facilities include two refracting lanes and three therapy rooms.
 Special testing and therapy equipment includes Diopsys, VEP System, Interactive Metronome, Computer Orthoptics-Liquid Crystal Vision Therapy Automated Vision Therapy, Sanet Visual Integrator, Readalyzer and a variety of other vision therapy equipment.

 Candidates must earn the degree of Doctor of Optometry from a school or college of optometry accredited by the Accreditation Council on Optometric Education

 Candidate must pass all three parts of the NBEO and attain Washington State licensure prior to the starting date of the residency program.